tisnik/presentations/docs/coffee-talks/db_indexes.md

     - if 0, information available in index, the best
     - if not in index (like `name`), it will be less effective

+enabled/visible

+## When not to use index?

+* Column with almost the same values

+## Index containing other data
+## Partial indexes

+* Index just for records we want
+CREATE INDEX ON x ()
+WHERE active = TRUE;
+* cost (page hits) lower

+* "Active orders"

+## Problematic queries

+* `select *`
+    - expensive
+    - especially for fields not indexed
+    - conversions, block moves, network moves etc.
+* Large text fields
+    - TOAST - pointer to another table with text
+    - ineffective
+    - especially when page size is exceed (8k)
+* `like '%xyz$'`
+* `upper`, `lower` etc/ functions in queries
+    - it will basically skip index
+    - index on results of expression

+## Composite index

+* index for multiple columns
+    - (name, surname)
+* left to right!
+    - left-hand side column in query!!!
+* `"left" and "right"` is perfect
+* `"left" or "right"` problematic
+* possibly large index!

+## Unused indexes

+* it's possible to figure out how much time index was used

+SELECT relname, indexrelname, idx_scan
+  FROM pg_catalog.pg_stat_user_indexes;

+## Indexes and partitioning

 ## Useful links